Aller au contenu principal

 If something goes wrong, you'll find the words fast.

-The phrases are short, direct, and built to be said even when you're tired, worried, or in a hurry.
+The phrases are short, direct and built to come out even when you're tired, worried or in a hurry.

 Chapter 9 · Emergencies21 phrases